Every year the United States grants over 30,000 K-1 visas.

 Each K-1 visa allows a foreign-born individual the opportunity to move to the United States with their U.S. citizen fiancé(e).

-The entire K-1 visa process can take anywhere from five to thirteen months.
+The entire K-1 visa process can take anywhere from 1 year to 2 years.

 What is a K-1 Visa?